-- Testing dates will be given to the student, by the faculty.
-Should testing date(s) need to be rescheduled, it is the student's responsibility to contact the faculty to reschedule the testing date(s). - 2.
-If the student scores lower than a 77 percent on the test on the scheduled testing day, the student must schedule remediation, if desired, prior to re-testing.
+- Testing dates and times will generally be Tuesdays and Thursdays at 10:45 am & 1:30 pm and must be scheduled 24 hours in advance after instructor has reviewed that the student has met all competency requirements and completed a study review session.
+Testing dates may change as needed at the faculty's discretion.
+Should testing date(s) need to be rescheduled, it is the student's responsibility to contact the faculty or the scheduler to reschedule the testing date(s). - 2.
+If the student scores lower than a 77 percent on the test on the scheduled testing day, the student must schedule remediation prior to re-testing.